-- node_id is the node identifier that maps to the nodeid field of the attributes table and processor_id field of the processor table. - socket_id contains a unique ordinal for each processor socket. - die_id contains a unique ordinal for each processor die; with this release, die_id is 0 in the segment table and is otherwise unused (reserved for future use). - coremask is the processor core mask.
+- node_id is the node identifier that maps to the nodeid field of the attributes table and processor_id field of the processor table. - socket_id contains a unique ordinal for each processor socket. - die_id contains a unique ordinal for each processor die; with this release, die_id is 0 in the segment table and is otherwise unused (reserved for future use). - numcores is the number of integer cores per node; in systems with accelerators this only applies to the host processor (CPU). - coremask is the processor core mask.
 The coremask has a bit set for each core of a CPU.
-Quad core CPUs will have a value of 15 (binary 01111, hex 0xF). - mempgs represents the amount of memory available, in Megabytes, to a single segment.
+24-core nodes will have a value of 16777215 (hex 0xFFFFFF).